bahanonu/ciatah/README.md

 Copyright (C) 2013-2021 Biafra Ahanonu

 This project is licensed under the terms of the MIT license.
+See LICENSE file for details.

 ## Repository stats
 - ![visitors](https://visitor-badge.glitch.me/badge?page_id=bahanonu.calciumImagingAnalysis) (starting 2020.09.22)